ahgittin/brooklyn-repo-split/README.md

 * in `incubator-brooklyn`, a `reorg` branch which restructures incubator along lines of the new projects
 * in `new-repos`, all the new repos we want to create appropriately carved up including carved up history

-Running this script can take a few hours.
+Running this script can take a couple of hours.
+You can run parts of it; see below.

 ## Files